Making it easier to grow your law firm

 If you anticipate clients visiting your office, that will have obvious implications for location, space and the image you want your premises to project.

 Office systems that support communication and information sharing are crucial: the phone system, office computer network and broadband service are the spinal columns of your firm.
-Take your plans for remote working and service outsourcing into account and ensure that the offices will support those external, as well as the internal, links.
+Take your plans for remote working and service outsourcing into account and ensure that the office will support those external, as well as the internal, links.

 Putting together a premises specification – clearly setting out your detailed requirements – can help you search more effectively and resist any temptation to overspend.
 What is the true cost after taking into account utilities, service charges and any other costs (and the ending of any initial rent-free period)?
 Can you build in the flexibility to cope with future growth without committing to unnecessarily large and costly premises from the outset?